For the second straight game, the Birds are in prime time. And this time, it's in front of the home fans.

 Andy Schwartz (5-1)

 After an impressive victory over the Panthers, how can we pick the Eagles to lose?

 Which doesn’t mean they won’t.
 Every team throws in a clunker now and then.
 But until this team does, I’m not going to predict it.
-Especially when they’re well rested and playing at home against a team they’ve already beaten this season.
+Especially when it's well rested and playing at home against a team it's already beaten this season.

 The Eagles are favored by 4.5 with an over/under of 48.5.
 Seems about right.
 A late Jake Elliott field goal covers the spread but isn’t enough for the over.